andeha/Monitor/README.md

 ## MIPS Assembly in Source Files

-The following example illustrates how to include assembly code in your source files:
+The following example illustrates one method to include assembly code in your source files:

     #include <Freeform.h>